 - Largest server list on the market

 - Very easy to use

 NordVPN is right up there with the most popular VPNs right now – all thanks to its ease of use, high affordability, and its ability to provide you with enhanced privacy.
 A versatile extension from NordVPN is available via the Chrome Web Store and comes complete with excellent features such as an ad and malware blocker, as well as providing access to over 5,300 servers around the world.

 Another great added benefit of NordVPN is that you can benefit from a 30-day money-back guarantee.
 So, if it just doesn’t fit the bill for you, then rest assured that you’ll be able to get your money back.
 NordVPN is available from as little as $3.49/month.
 So, it certainly won’t break the bank!

 Those looking for the best VPN extension for Chrome usually stop after finding Surfshark VPN.
 This service is great for securing your browser traffic and browsing history while also protecting other sensitive information.
-Available at the Chrome Store, Surfshark extension comes with an anti-malware tool that blocks ads and phishing attempts, and its own DNS servers to protect your privacy.
+Available at the Chrome Store, the Surfshark extension comes with an anti-malware tool that blocks ads and phishing attempts, and its own DNS servers to protect your privacy.

-Surfshark VPN is a no-logs tool, which means no data will be monitored, tracked, or stored.
+Surfshark is a no-logs tool, which means no data will be monitored, tracked, or stored.
 And if you still got any doubts about this Chrome extension, consider yourself informed that it was independently audited by web security testers Cure53 who didn’t find any issues.

 3. ExpressVPN ‣